-Techniquest Glyndŵr has been working alongside the Royal Society of Chemistry (RSC) and Wrexham Glyndŵr University (WGU) to bring the Spectroscopy in a Suitcase project to North Wales and the North-West of England.
+The Royal Society of Chemistry works in partnership with Techniquest Glyndŵr and Wrexham Glyndŵr University to bring the Spectroscopy in a Suitcase programme to North Wales and the North-West of England.

-Supported by University based chemists, our team will go through the principles of Spectroscopy using our Portable Infra-Red (IR) and Nuclear Magnetic Resonance (NMR) Spectrometers.

-All sessions are fully funded by the Royal Society of Chemistry and we bring all of the equipment and materials.
-All you need to provide is a lab and your students!
+Supported by University based chemists, our team of Science Communicators go through the principles of Spectroscopy using our portable Infra-Red (IR), UV-VIS and Nuclear Magnetic Resonance (NMR) Spectrometers.
+Sessions are fully funded by the Royal Society of Chemistry and we bring all of the equipment and materials.
+All you need to provide is a lab and the students!

 We offer a diverse range of workshops designed to fit a variety of places in the curriculum:

-- An hour long IR session that looks at how Spectroscopy is useful in motorsport, giving students the opportunity to use our IR machines and put their problem-solving skills to the test.
+An hour long IR and organic chemistry session that looks at how Spectroscopy is useful in motorsport, giving students the opportunity to use our IR machines and put their problem-solving skills to the test.
 This a great workshop for higher ability GCSE groups and BTEC groups as in introduction into spectroscopic techniques.
 It also works really well for A-level students if you can’t fit a 2 lesson session into your timetable.

 To book a session, or to discuss a potential visit from us, please contact email@example.com or ring 01978 293400.